moehoshio/NekoLauncher/doc/server.md

         ```

         - Return 204 for success, 400 for client error, 500 for server error.
-        - For example, if either the core or res version is a non-existent version, including if the submission time is too short, return a client error.
+        - For example, if either the core or res version is a non-existent version, return a client error.

 The server can be implemented in any language.
 Below is an example of the above API implemented using PHP:
 - `/v1/api/maintenance` :